bijay007/SaveOurFood/README.md

 ### Accessing API Endpoints
 !!
 All API endpoints are protected.
 You need to login first to access them !!

 **FoodItem Endpoints**
-GET `/foodApi/` - Access all fooditems that the user has saved.
+GET `/foodApi/:id` - Gets the information fo single item with the id GET `/foodApi/` - Access all fooditems that the user has saved.
-POST `/foodApi/` - Add a new item to the database DELETE `/foodApi/:id` - Deletes a item containing the id PUT `/foodApi/:id` - Updates the item containing the id GET `/foodApi/:id` - Gets the information fo single item with the id
+POST `/foodApi/` - Add a new item to the database.
+DELETE `/foodApi/:id` - Deletes a item containing the given id.
+PUT `/foodApi/:id` - Updates the item containing the given id.

 **User Endpoints**
 GET `/userApi/:id` - Gets the information of the logged user

 ----------